How to Handle Web Table in Selenium

 Step 3 – Add Predicates

 The <tbody> element contains two <tr> tags.
-We can now say that these two <tr> tags are “children” of <tbody>.
-Consequently, we can say that <tbody> is the parent of both the <tr> elements.
+These two <tr> tags are children of <tbody>, so <tbody> is the parent of both.
+The two <tr> elements are siblings.
+Siblings are child elements that share the same parent.

-To get to the <td> we wish to access (the one with the text “fourth cell”), we must first access the second <tr> and not the first.
-If we simply write “//table/tbody/tr”, then we will be accessing the first <tr> tag.
+To reach the <td> that contains “fourth cell”, we must first access the second <tr>, not the first.
+Writing only “//table/tbody/tr” would target the first <tr> tag.

 Selenium Web Table Example